WordPress 5.2 – What’s New

 The Site Health Info should exponentially help developers.
 Being able to get the needed information from users right away would mean fewer tickets for both developers and hosting providers.

 WordPress 5.2 is, without a doubt, one truly great update.
 What do you think about it?
-We would love to hear some of your thoughts in regards to the new Site Health tool and discuss in the comment section.
+We would love to hear some of your thoughts in regard to the new Site Health tool and discuss in the comment section.